 It is very important for the statutory body to act with due care and diligence when performing their role in a company.
 If the statutory body fails to comply with due care and diligence, it is liable for damages sustained by a company.

-Unfortunately, the liability could not be limited in any way (for example by an agreement with a company etc.).
+Unfortunately, this liability cannot be limited in any way (for example by an agreement with the company etc.).

 In order to protect the statutory bodies, insurance companies in the Czech Republic provide a commercial insurance option, meant to insure against damages caused by the decisions of statutory bodies.